2ho Client for Linux

 Reading ... done

-If you see the wg binary, you are good to move on.
+If you see wireguard, you are good to move on.

-Download the 2hO Client archive from the links above.
-Then unpack it.
+Download the Netrinos Client archive from https://dist.netrinos.com/linux.
+Then, unpack it.
 Make sure /usr/local/bin is in your path.
 It probably is.

 Now, install the service with the following command.